HOME | MEET JOAN & BOBBY | SITE MAP | E-MAIL JOAN |

 iv.
 HENRY SPELKE, b.
 01 Sep 1908, Stamford, CT; d.
 Nov 2003, FL.

-PESHE SAFER (HENACH 2 SEIFER, ZELIK ICKOVICH 1) was born 1874 in Pruzzeneh (Pruzany), and died 1954 in Israel.
-She married YOSEF QUATINSKY after 1890 in Israel.
-He was born about 1863 in Pruzzeneh (Pruzany), and died 1943 in Israel.
+PESHE SAFER (HENACH 3 SEIFER, ZELIK ICKOVICH 2, ITZKA 1) was Henach and Feige-Gittle's youngest child.
+She was born 1874 in Pruzzeneh (Pruzhany), and died 1954 in Israel.
+She married YOSEF QUATINSKY (aka KIVATINETZ) about 1890.
+YOSEF was born about 1863 in Pruzzeneh (Pruzany), and died 1943 in Palestine.

 Nechama's Wedding - 1921